nomocas/yamvish/README.md

   	// create a virtual node (could be a document.createElement('div'))
 	var node = new y.Virtual('div');
-	// apply query on it and bind it to context q.call(node, context);
+	// apply template on it and bind it to context template.call(node, context);

 	// (if virtual node : render to DOMElement then) append it somewhere document.body.appendChild(node.toElement());